jlprince21/card_catalog/README.md

 # Getting Started

 To run the project, you will need a PostgreSQL database setup and configure the `.env` file in this project to point to your database.
+See *Configuration* section below.

 Next, you will need to use [diesel](http://diesel.rs/) to run the database migrations necessary to create tables needed for the project.